cfe-lab/MiCall/CONTRIBUTING.md

 ------------------------
 1. Check that you are running a 64-bit operating system, or bowtie2 won't work.
    Check About this Computer under the gear menu.
-2. Check the version of Java you have installed:
+2. If you want to edit Python code using PyDev and Eclipse, you will need to install Java.
+Check the version of Java you have installed:

         java -version